Tuee22/effectful/docs/tutorials/04_testing_guide.md

 # Tutorial 04: Testing Effect Programs

-This tutorial teaches you how to test effect programs using pytest-mock without requiring real infrastructure.
+This tutorial teaches you how to test effect programs using **generator-based mocking** with pytest-mock.
+This approach tests pure programs without requiring interpreters or real infrastructure.

 ## Prerequisites